 Test your model with signals from the workspace and use your model as a referenced model in a larger context without any modification.
 Test signals in your model without disconnecting the inports and connecting sources to them.

-Use the Root Inport Mapping tool to update the Input parameter based on the signal data that you import and map to root-level inports.
+Use the Root Inport Mapper tool to update the Input parameter based on the signal data that you import and map to root-level inports.

 Visually inspect signal data without loading all the signal data into MATLAB® memory.